eldoradoagalliu/WarehouseManagement/README.md

 # Warehouse Management

 Warehouse Management is an application made for making orders and managing the warehouse inventory.
-This project was built with Java 17, Spring Framework, Spring MVC, Spring Security, MySQL, HTML, CSS and Bootstrap.
+This project was built with Java 17, Spring Framework, Spring MVC, Spring Security (Custom session based authentication), MySQL, HTML, CSS and Bootstrap.

 Application features:
 -